For SellersSeller Guide

 Valuation Multiples

-For smaller, owner-operated businesses where the owner's salary and perks represent a significant portion of the earnings, Seller's Discretionary Earnings (SDE) multiples are often used.
-SDE typically ranges from 2x to 4x, depending on factors such as cash flow stability, growth trends, owner involvement, and industry attractiveness [2].
-It's crucial to understand that SDE includes the owner's compensation, making it a more relevant metric for owner-operated businesses where the owner's role is integral to the business's profitability.
+For smaller, owner-operated businesses where the owner's compensation and perks represent a significant portion of earnings, SDE multiples are often used, typically ranging from 2x to 4x.
+This metric is more relevant where the owner's role is integral to profitability.

 Factors Influencing Multiples and Value Creation: